-Mr. Ainsworth is currently a Director with Standard Uranium Ltd. and a Technical Advisor with Genesis Metals Corp.
+Mr. Ainsworth is currently a Director with Standard Uranium Ltd. and a Technical Advisor with Summa Silver Corp. and Genesis Metals Corp.
 Mr. Ainsworth was previously a Director of IsoEnergy Ltd. and NxGold Ltd. from 2016 to 2018.
-Mr. Ainsworth is a Professional Geoscientist (PGeo) in the Provinces of British Columbia and Saskatchewan.
+Mr. Ainsworth is an Institute of Corporate Directors, Director (ICD.D), and a Professional Geoscientist (PGeo) in the Provinces of British Columbia and Saskatchewan.
 He also holds a Diploma of Technology in Mining and Bachelor of Technology in Environmental Engineering with honours from BCIT, and a Bachelor of Science in Geology with first class honours from Birkbeck, University of London.

 Mr. Cooper is a Chartered Professional Accountant with extensive experience in all aspects of corporate and financial management.
 For the past 35 years, Mr. Cooper has been providing strategic and financial advice and corporate administration services, and has held senior positions with a number of public and private companies with local and international operations.
 He was formerly the CFO of VRB Power Systems Inc., a TSXV listed company involved in the development and production of flow-battery energy storage systems, CEO and a director of a ship-construction project with a budget in excess of $400 million, and Director of Finance & Administration at a shipyard that had employed over 1,000 workers.
 He currently acts CFO, corporate secretary or director of various other TSXV listed companies.
 Mr. Cooper has a Hons.
 Bachelor of Accounting from the University of South Africa and is a member of the Chartered Professional Accountants of British Columbia.